 ALLEY: A strip of land dedicated to public use providing vehicular and pedestrian access to the rear side of properties, which is more than thirty feet (30') in length and not less than twenty feet (20') wide.

+ASSOCIATION: means the same as that term is defined in Utah Code Section 57-8a-102, as amended.

 BLOCK: The land surrounded by streets and other rights of way other than an alley, or land which is designated as a block on any recorded subdivision plat.

 BONA FIDE DIVISION OR PARTITION OF AGRICULTURAL LAND FOR AGRICULTURAL PURPOSES: The division of a parcel of land into three (3) or more lots or parcels, none of which is less than twenty (20) acres in area; and provided, that no dedication of any street is required to serve any such lots or parcels of agricultural land so created.